US home construction climbed to a 6-month high in July

 "The gap between the sales and permits numbers is not unprecedented, but it is wide, and we have to expect permits to rebound strongly in the near future," Shepherdson said.

 For now, more Americans are upgrading to newly built single-family houses.
 Ground breakings for houses have shot up 10.6 percent year-to-date, while starts for apartment buildings have dipped after a torrid pace in recent years to accommodate an increase in renters.

 Housing starts remain below their recent 25-year average of roughly 1.3 million, even after having rebounded from the depths of the housing crash that triggered the Great Recession nearly nine years ago.

 Mortgage rates at historic lows and a strong job market have bolstered real estate this year.
 Sales of new homes are at their strongest pace since early 2008.
 And existing homes are selling at their best rate since early 2007 as more buyers are finalizing deals despite the lack of available homes for sale.

-The National Association of Home Builders/Wells Fargo builder sentiment index released Thursday rose to 68 this month, up from 58 in June.
-Readings above 50 indicate more builders view sales conditions as good, rather than poor.
+Homebuilders appear optimistic that sales will continue to rise.
+The National Association of Home Builders/Wells Fargo builder sentiment index released last week rose two points to 60 following a downwardly revised reading of 58 in July.
+Readings above 50 indicate more builders view sales conditions as good rather than poor.